ethereum-optimism/specs/specs/experimental/builder.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Overview
 This document provides a in-depth specification for integrating a Builder API within the Optimism Protocol and Stack.
 The Builder API provides a standardized interface for block construction and transaction management between the Sequencer and an external network of Block Builders.
-The interactions are the minimum viable design needed to enable an external Builder Network enabling future protocol experimentation which can unlock sequencer decentralization.
+The specified interactions are the minimum viable design needed to allow an external Builder Network enabling future protocol experimentation and a path towards Sequencer decentralization.
 Additionally this minimum viable design includes a fallback as a training wheel to ensure liveness and network performance.
 This document ***does not*** outline how to safely enable a permissionless Builder Network to serve payloads or how to manage these configs on L1.

 Separating Block Building from the Sequencer's Execution Engine offers chain operators a way to modify block building rules without creating a large divergence from the upstream Optimism Protocol Client, allowing different chains in the superchain to supply their own block building systems as a way to differentiate.